FlyingWalross/TradingCardGame/README.md

 #### Create tables:
 Run sql skript from file `database.sql` to create tables

-### 2. (Optional run tests)
+### 2. (Optional) Run tests
-Open the project in intellij and run all unit tests to confirm that everything is working correctly
+Open the project in intellij and run all unit tests to confirm that everything is working correctly.

 ### 3. Start server
 Open project in intellij and start the server.